OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:5

-> Are Your days like those of a mortal,
+> Are Your days those of a mortal,
 > Or Your years like those of a man,

 ## Job 10:6